10 Must-Do Activities in San Sebastian Old Town

 Visit the Basilica of Santa Maria

 This breathtaking Basilica is a Baroque Roman Catholic church from 1774.
 Can you spot the two symbols that represent San Sebastian on its façade?
-One of them is a brigantine boat that is part of the city’s coat of arms and the other one is San Sebastian’s patron saint pierced by arrows.
+One of them is a brigantine boat that is part of the city’s coat of arms.
+The other one is San Sebastian’s patron saint pierced by arrows.

 Another curiosity about this church is that it is exactly one kilometer away from the Buen Pastor Cathedral.
 Both temples are aligned so that you can see the Cathedral from Santa Maria’s steps.